 Across Boston University, the quality and the potential impact of research activities (as well as the success of both students and researchers) are increasingly dependent on the ability to work with data and computational approaches, the development of quality software applications and services, and familiarity with software development practices.

-SAIL has provided consultations, project and budget planning assistance, prototype and software application development, and other forms of support to numerous research efforts funded by the Hariri Research Awards, the National Science Foundation, the National Institutes of Health, and other agencies.
-SAIL has worked with over 40 clients across 12 schools at Boston University; several examples are described briefly below.
+SAIL activities include basic and applied research, prototype and production-quality software application development, consultations, project and budget planning guidance, and other forms of support for projects and research efforts funded by the Hariri Research Awards, the National Science Foundation, the National Institutes of Health, and other agencies.
+SAIL has worked with over 60 collaborators across 12 schools at Boston University; several examples are described briefly below.

 If you are seeking other forms of support (including seed funding) for a research effort that requires computational science expertise or software engineering resources, you may also want to consider the Hariri Research Award program.

-SAIL is seeking full-time professional software engineers.
+SAIL is often seeking full-time professional software engineers.
 See current opportunities to apply for a full-time position.

-SAIL offers paid internship opportunities for undergraduate and graduate students interested in gaining experience working in a professional software development environment situated in a research university context.
+SAIL offers paid internship opportunities for BU undergraduate and graduate students interested in gaining experience working in a professional software development environment situated in a research university context.
+Apply for the Summer 2021 Internship Program.
+Please submit a questionaire, a resume and cover letter.